SSR vs SSG: Technical Comparison and Prerendering Alternatives

 How Does Next.js Handle SSR vs SSG?

-The Next.js framework utilizes specific data fetching functions for on-demand generation and build-time compilation, allowing engineers to mix rendering models.
+The Next.js framework uses specific data fetching functions for on-demand generation and build-time compilation, allowing engineers to mix rendering models.
+App Router metadata, ISR, and bot-facing concerns in one place are covered in Next.js SEO and prerendering.

 The next js ssr vs ssg ecosystem provides developers with highly granular control over the compilation strategy deployed per individual URL route.
 The framework evaluates the specific data fetching functions exported within the page component to determine the required rendering execution environment.
 This hybrid flexibility allows a single application repository to contain both highly dynamic user dashboards and strictly static marketing materials seamlessly.
 Search algorithms evaluate these distinct routes independently, processing the static paths rapidly while allocating more time for dynamic endpoints.